1390-1405 ca. 31 folios cm 19x26, 999 copies

 De Grassi was born presumably in Milan between 1355 and 1360 and supervised the Milan Cathedral works until his death in 1398.
 He has been recognized as a leading figure in Italian International Gothic, a culture that was later to be continued by Michelino da Besozzo, Belbello da Pavia and Pisanello.
 Other illuminated masterpieces have been attributed to him, among them the Visconti Offiziolo and a Tacuinum sanitatis.

-The illustrated alphabet The famous illustrated alphabet is illuminated on five extraordinary sheets of the Sketchbook.
+The famous illustrated alphabet is illuminated on five extraordinary sheets of the Sketchbook.
 The first two are monochrome and the others polychrome.
 The letters are made up of entwined human figures superimposed with religious icons, animals and bizarre inventions of Gothic imagination.

-Facsimile edition The facsimile, presented by Carlo Bertelli and Francesco Rossi at the Bergamo Library, was realized at the same time as the restoration of the Sketchbook.
+The facsimile, presented by Carlo Bertelli and Francesco Rossi at the Bergamo Library, was realized at the same time as the restoration of the Sketchbook.
 The detailed knowledge allowed to reproduce the original as faithfully as possible.
 The thirty-one sheets, having the same irregular edges as the original, are divided into 4 hand sewn booklets and brought together in 16th century archive binding.
 This world exclusive edition is limited to 999 numbered copies.
-The 64 page commentary contains essays by O. Bravi, M.G.
-Recanati, M.G.
-Vaccari and L. Montalbano.
-The codex, protected by a velvet bag, is boxed with the commentary.
-English, Spanish, German and Japanese commentary available.